mesosphere/d2iq-engineering-blog/content/posts/signing-artifacts-via-cosign/index.md

 In this section we create a container, sign it, and then verify its signature by using Cosign.

-To keep our example even more close to the real world scenario, we will publish our signed container image into the github OCI registry.
-We will also see how to sign container images using **github actions.**
+To keep our example close to a real world scenario, we publish our signed container image into the github OCI registry.
+We also see how to sign container images using **github actions.**

 In this demo we use [docker](https://docs.docker.com/get-docker/) to create the container, make sure you have it installed.